dwhiffing/fury/content/nato/es/army/body.md

 [**BMR-600**](https://army-guide.com/eng/product2069.html)

 This Six-wheeled APC is small, versatile and fast.
-The basic troop carrying version has a crew of two and can carry eight or nine infantrymen and mounts a .50 Calibre MG.
+The basic troop carrying version has a crew of two, can carry eight or nine infantrymen and mounts a .50 Calibre MG.
 There are several variants including mortar carrier, recovery vehicle, ambulance, engineering and anti-tank, and command.
 Spain has over 1000 of these vehicles including variants.

 ![](/assets/images/nato/es/army/image8.jpg)